Tosyne25/Covid-19-Case-Study-Africa-Edition/README.md

 * Microsoft Excel
 * Microsoft Power BI

-Cleaning Activities:
+Cleaning:

-* The dataset used was downloaded from Our World in Data platform.
+* The dataset utilized was retrieved from the Our World in Data platform.
-* The different datasets were imported into the Microsoft SQL Server Management Studio.
+* Various datasets were brought into the Microsoft SQL Server Management Studio.
-* The data was cleaned in the Microsoft SQL Server Management Studio by filtering for the particular location to be analyzed.
+* Within the Microsoft SQL Server Management Studio, data underwent a cleaning process through location-based filtering for the specific analysis.
-* A sense check was performed to ensure that the dataset had all the necessary information required for the analysis.
+* A validation check was conducted to confirm that the dataset contained all the essential information needed for the analysis.
-* The datasets were then imported to Power BI for visualization.
+* Subsequently, the datasets were imported into Power BI for visualization purposes.

 #### Step 4: Report